Jaxsbr/local-lense/README.md

    - Searches Qdrant for similar document chunks
    - Returns relevant sections with relevance scores

-3. **Safe Refresh Mechanism**:
+3. **Refresh Mechanism**:
+   - Uses a single "docs" collection that is dropped and re-indexed on initialization
-   - Uses dual-collection approach (docs_v1/docs_v2) for safe updates
+   - Simple and straightforward approach for reliable indexing
-   - When refreshing, writes to the inactive collection first
-   - Only switches to the new collection after successful indexing
-   - Prevents corruption of the active collection if indexing fails

 4. **MCP Integration** (Future):
    - Exposes search as MCP tools